 Much of the data that will be required to conduct these evaluations will be collected and extracted from the program data collection templates that were designed by DPS Staff, and vetted through a review process, and utilized for Monthly Scorecard reporting.
 Data residing in each implementation contractor's program specific database and Con Edison's internal data repository will also be utilized.
-Data will be collected as a response to our Consulting team's documented data requests (which will be sequentially numbered) and submitted through the MV&E group, which will facilitate the request and return the data through accepted cyber security vehicles.
+Con Edison's data repository was designed as a temporary data holding area, until Con Edison's Energy Efficiency Information System ("CEMT") is fully operational.
+Data will be collected as a response to our Consulting team's documented data requests (which will be sequentially numbered) and submitted through the MV&E group, who will facilitate the request and return the data through accepted cyber security vehicles.
 MV&E will also ensure that all evaluation consultants will meet internal data security criteria for both the transportation and storage of customer specific, program related data.
 Additionally, data collected from meter and logging equipment installed at various customer facilities, will be utilized as a key component to conduct the impact analysis.